Bringing Some Color to the Table!

 Next mix the jello using the quick set recipe and slowly use the syringe to put the jello in the closed egg.
 Once you have filled to the top, I wrapped a piece of tape around the middle to ensure no leakage because a few tried to leak a little, and then placed them into the refrigerator.
 After a couple hours they should be set.

-I had some extra boxes of jello, my hubby bought me 2 boxes of each color because I forgot to specify exactly how much I would need for the above eggs, and so I thought about trying to layer the jello into the eggs like you’ve probably seen done on Pinterest in cups for a rainbow effect, but I didn’t want the same taste or look as the above eggs, so I decided to use a layer of jello mixed with whipped cream, like I had seen done before on a much bigger jello mold.
+My hubby bought me 2 boxes of each color because I forgot to specify exactly how much I would need for the above eggs, and so I thought about trying to layer the jello into the eggs.
+Maybe you’ve seen this done in mason jars Pinterest for a rainbow effect.
+So, I decided to try these with the eggs but I also used a layer of jello mixed with whipped cream, like I had seen done before on a much bigger jello mold.

 Jumbo plastic eggs, I made 12 with a little left over, 6 boxes of Jello (3 oz. and in rainbow colors), a tub of whipped topping (like cool whip), 2 microwave safe bowls, measuring cup, medicine syringe and water.